The following information is for students who have accepted an offer of admission to the DPT program.

 Transcripts for UCSF

-You must submit one official, individually sealed transcripts from ALL institutions that you have attended.
-Final grades and/or degrees conferals must be posted on the transcripts.
+PTCAS will forward your official transcripts to UCSF.
+You must submit one official, individually sealed transcripts from ALL institutions that you have attended ONLY if changes have been made (updated grades, degree conferral).
+Final grades and/or degrees conferrals must be posted on the transcripts.

 UCSF/SFSU PT Admissions